Carleton S. Coon: Academic career

 After obtaining his PhD, Coon returned to Harvard as a lecturer and later a professor.
 In 1931 he published his dissertation as the "definitive monograph" of the Rif Berber; studied Albanians from 1920 to 1930; traveled to Ethiopia in 1933; and in worked in Arabia, North Africa and the Balkans from 1925 to 1939.

 Coon left Harvard to take up a position at the University of Pennsylvania in 1948.
-Throughout the 1950s he produced academic papers, as well as many popular books for the general reader, the most notable being The Story of Man (1954).
+Throughout the 1950s he produced academic papers, as well as many popular books for the general reader, notably including The Story of Man (1954).
 During his years at Penn in the 1950s, he sometimes appeared on the television program called What in the World?, a game-show produced by the Penn Museum, and hosted by its director, Froelich Rainey, in which a panel of experts tried to identify an object in the museum's collection.

 He was awarded the Legion of Merit for his wartime services and the Viking Medal in Physical Anthropology in 1952.
 He was also named a Membre D'Honneur of the Association de la Libération française du 8 novembre 1942.
 From 1948 to the early 1960s, he was the Curator of Ethnology at the University Museum of Philadelphia.